“Mission is finding out what God is doing and joining in” (Rowan Williams)

-We encourage those we meet to explore their spirituality and develop their discipleship as their faith grows by offering opportunities like the Alpha Course, Our WGC United Reformed Book Club, Exploring the Bible together with other like-minded people, Prayer Walks and Prayer Chains, Sunday Worship, Christian Meditation etc.
+We encourage those we meet to explore their spirituality and develop their discipleship as their faith grows by offering opportunities like the Alpha Course, Our Mid Herts Cluster Book Club, Exploring the Bible together with other like-minded people, Prayer Walks and Prayer Chains, Sunday Worship, Christian Meditation etc.

-Our Community Cafe’ (currently closed due to Covid-19 and social distancing regulations but meeting on Zoom) is a welcoming safe place where people know they will be welcomed in a non-judgemental way, offered a compassionate listening ear and invited to journey with us.
+Our Community Cafe’ is a welcoming safe place where people know they will be welcomed in a non-judgemental way, offered a compassionate listening ear and invited to journey with us.
 It is a place where you can meet new and existing friends and enjoy a morning of fun and laughter.

-Should you be interested in joining our Alpha Course, please contact Liz on firstname.lastname@example.org for further information.
+Should be interested in joining this alpha course please contact Wendy on 07904517384 or Liz at email@example.com

 Mid Herts Cluster Book Club